On the Geometric Coherence of Global Aggregation in Federated Graph Neural Networks: Numerical Spectral Illustrative Example of Operator Degeneration

-Thus propagation remains coherent and non-degenerate.Key Insight :This toy example demonstrates that federated averaging may destroy the spectral structure of message passing under heterogeneous client graphs, motivating geometry-aware aggregation mechanisms such as GGRS.demonstrating recovery of geometric coherence:This numeric example illustrates that standard federated averaging can induce geometric degradation—manifested as magnitude collapse and directional inconsistency—even in low-dimensional settings.
-In contrast, GGRS preserves update magnitude and alignment by explicitly regulating the geometry of aggregated updates.
-While simplified, this construction mirrors the qualitative behavior observed empirically in heterogeneous federated GNN training.
+\textbf{Key Insight.} This example demonstrates that federated averaging may destroy the spectral structure of message passing under heterogeneous client graphs, motivating geometry-aware aggregation mechanisms such as GGRS.
+This numerical construction mirrors the qualitative behavior observed empirically in heterogeneous federated GNN training.